Praça Raul Soares

 In 2008, the square underwent revitalization that was funded through the municipal Participatory Budgeting program and cost the equivalent of $2,600,000 U.S. dollars.
 The flowerbeds, sidewalks, large fountain and drinking fountains were restored.
 The project aimed to give more security and accessibility to the flow of pedestrians.
 Compromised trees were replaced, lampposts were resized, and advertisements were removed or adjusted in accordance with the appropriate codes.
 The walks were improved to provide easy access for the disabled and the visually impaired.

-Praça Raul Soares is listed by IEPHA (Instituto Estadual do Patrimônio Histórico e Artístico de Minas Gerais) and therefore cannot be redeveloped, just restored.
+Praça Raul Soares is listed by IEPHA (Instituto Estadual do Patrimônio Histórico e Artístico de Minas Gerais).